Original Run: October 4, 2018 - December 20, 2018 Number of Episodes: 12 Genre: Comedy, Idol, Music, Supernatural

 As a result, when Sakura went into a similar spiral as Honoka, the members of Franchouchou reminding her how much she had done for them was far more meaningful because it was actually true.

 I won’t claim Zombie Land Saga changed my lack of enthusiasm to the idol genre.
 Despite the occasional gem, I still feel these types of shows are part of a dying fad.
 However, what I will say is:

 Everything has its gold standard, and Zombie Land Saga is now that for idol-anime.

 I’m writing this section out of fairness.

 Whenever Franchouchou performed one of their concerts, Zombie Land Saga employed awkward, video-game-ish CGI.
-It was reminiscent to what the original Love Live did way back when.
+It was reminiscent of what the original Love Live did way back when.

-The reason I bring this up is because the Love Live franchise had polished itself up significantly by the time we got to Love Live Sunshine Season 2.
+The reason I bring this up, Love Live franchise had polished itself up significantly by the time we got to Love Live Sunshine Season 2.
 Zombie Land Saga, by comparison, felt like a regression.

 HOWEVER, that regression I am referring to only applied to the animation itself.
-Everything else about the live concerts seen in Zombie Land Saga were terrific.
+Everything else about the live concerts seen in Zombie Land Saga was terrific.
 This series made these moments feel important.